 Yearly flu shots (early October to mid December) are recommended for everyone, but are especially indicated for anyone with asthma, chronic heart or lung disease, diabetes, or other health problems that compromise the ability to fight infections.
 University Health Services provides influenza vaccines, often free to students as budget permits, but supplies are limited.

 Flu Vaccines – Each fall we offer a free flu vaccine to students in order to protect them against influenza.
+For a list of dates and locations, click here.

 The pneumococcal vaccine, often misquoted as the "pneumonia vaccine," is recommended for students at risk for serious pneumococcal infections (those with asthma, diabetes, chronic heart or lung disease, weakened immune systems, etc.) This vaccine reduces the incidence of the most common cause of community acquired bacterial pneumonia, called pneumococcal pneumonia.
 Check with your family physician to see if you are a candidate.